Frequently Asked Questions

 Can I donate proceeds from a fundraising event to FH?

 Yes!
 Gifts from people like you make our work possible.
-You can donate your fundraising in a one-time gift or create a page where people can give to Food for the Hungry.Back to top ▲
+You can donate your fundraising in a one-time gift.Back to top ▲

 What is child sponsorship?